 The $40.30 is the 2019 co-payment amount that Medicare has set for most PBS medications.
-In other words it is the maximum amount that they will bill you for medicines on the PBS.
+In other words, it is the maximum amount that they'll bill you for medicines on the PBS.

-Your vaccination needs will vary depending on your health status, prior vaccinations, where you are travelling to and other factors.
-You should consult your GP or a travel medicine clinic who will be able to recommend what travel vaccines you need.
+Your vaccination needs will vary depending on your health status, prior vaccinations, where you're travelling to, and other factors.
+You should consult your GP or a travel medicine clinic, who will be able to recommend what travel vaccines you're likely to need need.

 Common travel vaccines include:

 Since we need to ensure the above requirements are satisfied, we'll need to see your original receipt that shows:

 - Full vaccine name